opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 :math:`\left<f_x, f_y\right>: \texttt{dst} \rightarrow \texttt{src}` and then use the above formula.

-The actual implementations of the geometrical transformations, from the most generic :ref:`Remap` and to the simplest and the fastest :ref:`Resize` , need to solve two main problems with the above formula:
+The actual implementations of the geometrical transformations, from the most generic :ocv:func:`remap` and to the simplest and the fastest :ocv:func:`resize` , need to solve two main problems with the above formula:

 *
     Extrapolation of non-existing pixels.
 Similarly to the filtering functions described in the previous section, for some